Tight labor market adds incentives for businesses as addiction spreads to ordinary workplaces.

 A leading medical journal has retracted six food research articles by a Cornell University marketing professor, saying the results can't be verified.

-The latest on developments in financial markets (all times local):
+The Latest on two women who died in South Carolina floodwaters (all times local):

 The Latest on a California surgeon and his girlfriend charged with drugging and raping women (all times local):

 A federal judge in Connecticut has dismissed a lawsuit by 60 former professional wrestlers, many of them stars in the 1980s and 1990s, who claimed World Wrestling Entertainment failed to protect them from repeated head trauma including concussions that led to long-term brain damage.

 The U.S. government will test and implement a new system to capture and destroy dangerous vapors released at the nation's most polluted nuclear weapons production site as part of a settlement agreement reached Wednesday.